Red-billed oxpecker: Behaviour

 An adult will take nearly 100 blood-engorged female Rhipicephalus (Boophilus) decoloratus ticks, or more than 12,000 larvae in a day.
 However, their preferred food is blood, and while they may take ticks bloated with blood, they also feed on it directly, pecking at the mammal's wounds to keep them open.

-Field observations in rhinos have shown oxpeckers warning the nearsighted rhino from danger.
+Field observations in rhinos have shown oxpeckers warning the nearsighted rhino of danger.